deeplearningbrasil/mars-gym/docs/source/quick_start.rst

 **Bandit**

 The Bandit needs to be inherited from BanditPolicy.
-We need to implement the :code:`._select_idx(...)`, this function is called by the environment to receive an action given the context.
+We need to implement the :code:`._select_idx(...)` function.
+This method is called by the environment to receive an action given the context.

 .. code-block:: python